sdeibel/spambayes3/README.md

 ```
 #!/bin/bash
+export PYTHONPATH=/path/to/spambayes3
 /usr/local/bin/sb_mboxtrain.py -d /home/uname/.hammiedb -s /home/uname/mail/NEW-SPAM
 /usr/local/bin/sb_mboxtrain.py -d /home/uname/.hammiedb -g /home/uname/mail/NEW-HAM
 rm -f /home/uname/mail/NEW-SPAM /home/uname/mail/NEW-HAM
 touch /home/uname/mail/NEW-SPAM /home/uname/mail/NEW-HAM
-# If you're running this as root you will also need:
-chown uname /home/uname/mail/NEW-SPAM /home/uname/mail/NEW-HAM
-chgrp uname /home/uname/mail/NEW-SPAM /home/uname/mail/NEW-HAM
 ```

-If you want to run this using cron, this entry in /etc/cron.d would invoke it every 5 minutes:
+If you want to run this every 5 minutes with cron, create a crontab like this:

 ```
-0, 5,10,15,20,25,30,35,40,45,50,55 * * * * root /usr/local/bin/cronic /usr/local/bin/spambayes-train
+0,5,10,15,20,25,30,35,40,45,50,55 * * * * /usr/local/bin/cronic /path/to/spambayes-train
 ```

 This uses cronic to avoid sending emails with useless status information every five minutes.
 A copy is included in this repository.

+Then do 'crontab crontab' to load it and 'crontab -l' to check it.

 Obviously, there are many other ways to configure this to run sb_mboxtrain.py.